Your Questions about Photo Enforcement and More, Answered.

 Disputes / Challenges / Payments

-Once a ticket is issued, it becomes a Provincial Court matter.
+Once issued, a fine becomes a Provincial Court matter.
 Contact or attend Provincial Offences Court at 373 Broadway in Winnipeg (telephone: 204-945-3156 or toll-free: 1-800-282-8069), or any Regional Provincial Offences Court.
 All Provincial Offences Court are open Monday to Friday between 8:30 a.m. and 4:30 p.m. (excluding holidays).

 Unless there are special circumstances, such as the vehicle being reported stolen at the time of the offence, it would be inappropriate for the Winnipeg Police Service to intervene in any way.